ibm-cloud-docs/vpc/vpn-faqs.md

 {: faq}
 {: support}

-No, IKE and IPsec policies can apply to multiple connections.
+No, IKE and IPsec policies aren't deleted because they can apply to multiple connections.

 ## What happens to a VPN gateway if I try to delete the subnet that the gateway is on?
 {: #faq-vpn-3}
 {: faq}
 {: support}

-The subnet cannot be deleted if any virtual server instances are present, including the VPN gateway.
+The subnet can't be deleted if any virtual server instances are present, including the VPN gateway.

 ## Are there default IKE and IPsec policies?
 {: #faq-vpn-4}
 {: faq}
 {: support}

+Yes.
 When you create a VPN connection without referencing a policy ID (IKE or IPsec), auto-negotiation is used.

 ## Why do I need to choose a subnet during VPN gateway provisioning?
 {: #faq-vpn-5}
 {: faq}
 {: support}

-The VPN gateway must be deployed in the VPC to provide connectivity.
-A route-based VPN can be configured to provide connectivity to all zones.
-A VPN gateway needs four available private IP addresses in the subnet to provide high availability and automatic maintenance.
+When you provision a VPN gateway in IBM Cloud, you must choose a subnet because the gateway is deployed within a VPC subnet to establish connectivity.
+A route-based VPN can support connectivity across all zones, but the gateway itself requires four available private IP addresses in the chosen subnet to provide high availability and automatic maintenance.
 It is best if you use a dedicated subnet for the VPN gateway of size 16, where the length of the subnet prefix is shorter or equal to 28.

 ## What should I do if I am using ACLs on the subnet that is used to deploy the VPN gateway?
 {: #faq-vpn-6}